ornellion/100-days-of-code/log.md

 **Thoughts**:
 I see the benefit of having both simpler and more advanced challenges.
 Sometimes the simpler challenges are the hardest as I overthink, but then by the time I get to the more advanced challenges I have the foundations down.
 I'm 100& getting better at finding the solutions to my questions on StackOverFlow.

+---

+### Day 3: January 4, 2023

+**Today's Progress**:

+Today I completed the Codecademy [Learn Python 3](https://www.codecademy.com/enrolled/courses/learn-python-3) Course!

+For the last Classes Code Challenge, I:
+- Created class methods
+- Used a constructor to automatically assign values to instance variables
+- Created class variables to update all the objects at once
+- Created a class variable counter which increments and is assigned to an instance variable whenever the constructor is called

+**Thoughts**:
+I'm on a 9 week study streak (started my coding journey October 17, 2023) and feel immensely proud to have stuck it out through the learning curve.
+The suggested next steps is to take the Intermediate Course and look at Technical Interview questions.

+I think I'm going to return to working on my Data Science Foundations which has a Python Fundamentals project as well as looking at Python Pandas.
+I'm also going to progress through the Git & GitHub course.
+From there I want to review the Python concepts and also push any projects to GitHub to make sure I fully understood them.
+Only then will I move onto Intermediate Python.